-If the number is from outside Canada or the United States, use up to 20 characters to provide the country code, city code and local number components.
+If the number is from outside Canada or the United States, provide the country code, city code and local number components.
 As each of those components can vary in length, use a dash (-) to separate each one.
 For example, "99-999-9999" would indicate a two-digit country code, a three-digit city code and an eight digit local number.